peteroupc/peteroupc.github.io/graphics.md

 3. Sprites.
 A _sprite_ is a rectangular array of either tiles or pixels.
     1. Each sprite has up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
 (An alternative limit is X = 64 and Y = 64.)
     2. Besides the previous point, sprites can have any width and height.
-    3. Each sprite made of pixels (rather than tiles) has a pixel format allowed for 3-D textures, given earlier.
+    3. Each sprite made of pixels (rather than tiles) has a pixel format allowed for _3-D textures_, given earlier.
     4. Sprites may contain transparent, but not translucent, pixels.
     5. Each sprite can be drawn above or below any of the 2-D or 3-D layers.
     6. The application chooses one: